[Docket No. PHMSA-2016-0128]

 - Means and best practices for the protection of safety and security-sensitive information and proprietary information; and

-- Regulatory, funding and legal barriers to sharing the information described in paragraphs (a) thru (d).
+- Regulatory, funding, and legal barriers to sharing the information described in paragraphs (a) through (d).

-The Secretary will publish the VIS Working Group’s recommendations on a publicly available DOT Web site.
+The Secretary will publish the VIS Working Group’s recommendations on a publicly available DOT website and in the docket.
 The VIS Working Group will fulfill its purpose once its recommendations are published online.

 For information about the meeting, contact Cheryl Whetsel by phone at 202-366-4431 or by email at firstname.lastname@example.org.